-Get a Head Start this Summer
+Get A Head Start

-This year, get a head start and plant your sunflowers in pots now.
-Yesterday my friend called over with her little girl, so we decorated some coffee cups and planted giant sunflower seeds in them.
-The cup is nice and deep, giving the seed lots of room to grow and develop into a healthy plant before planting out in a sunny spot in the garden.
+Each cup is nice and deep, giving the seed lots of room to grow and develop into a healthy plant before planting out in a sunny spot in the garden.

 You can also sow directly into the soil, but personally I get better results from those started in pots.